-Parents: American Eskimo x Blue Heeler mix
+Parents: American Eskimo x Heeler mix

 The Aussimo is a medium-sized dog with long, velvety and soft fur.
 Mostly, this silky fur inherits hues of red and blue, thanks to the Australian Cattle Dog.
 Plus, the hybrid is notably shrewd and curious, just like the American Eskimo dog.

 The Aussimo excels at obedience training due to its high intelligence and adaptability.
 These traits also explain their diligent streak.
-Being inherently energetic, this hybrid requires adequate amounts of exertion, both physical and mental.
+Being inherently active, this hybrid requires adequate amounts of exertion, both physical and mental.

 8. Texas Heeler

-Parents: Australian Shepherd x Blue Heeler mix
+Parents: Aussie x Blue Heeler mix

 Cross-breeding two of the finest herding breeds, namely the Australian Shepherd and the Blue Heeler, creates the Texas Heeler.
 They’re called “Texas” heelers because the Aussie was bred in that US state, despite what their names say.

-The Texas Heeler mixes are good-natured and stable, which saves the family the worry of an unpredictable temperament.
+The Texas Heeler are good-natured and stable, which saves the family the worry of an unpredictable temperament.
 Hard-working by nature, they are perfect companions for families that live on farms or have large backyards.